All photography and artwork by Simon and Aidan Brooks, unless otherwise credited. Copyright 2018.

 Simon lives in New London, New Hampshire, New England, New World with his wife, two children, a cat, and a dog called Moe.

 To spread and share the art of traditional storytelling to a wider audience.
 To show the power (and need) of the 'ancient stories' of folk and fairy tales, myths and legends.
-To encourage others to tell their own stories (and personal favorite tales) and keep the art of storytelling alive in all communities, for young people and for adults, by performing live, conducting workshops and producing a podcast of traditional storytelling.
+To encourage others to tell their own stories (and personal favorite tales).
+To keep the art of storytelling alive in all communities for young people and for adults, by performing live, conducting workshops, and producing a podcast of traditional storytelling.

 Why should I be YOUR storyteller?
 I want to make sure I am the right guy for you, so here's a little about me.
 My background is varied, and experience wide.
 I began telling tales for free but people told me I was good and I should charge, so I did.
 And now this is how I make my living and support my family.

 If you want someone upbeat, someone flexible to work with, someone who can easily identify with kids and adults, then we are off to a good start.
 I have always written, and my work has been published in poetry anthologies, zines, and magazines (both print and on-line) and in my book Under the Oaken Bough, published by Parkhurst Brothers.
 Under the Oaken Bough is a collection of folk and fairy tales and includes a tips on telling section, a suggested reading list, an author Q & A, and a lexicon or vocabulary list.
 I studied photography at college and that was my career for a long time.
 I ran budget accommodation and meals establishments working for the Youth Hostel Association (England Wales).
 I also have worked for corporate America.
 I have recorded four storytelling CDs, an audio of Gilgamesh, and over six audio books.
 If you want someone who brings a lot to the table, then I am your man!